thelastpickle/stress-operator/documentation/stress.md

-# TLPStress
+# Stress

-The tlp-stress operator manages TLPStress instances.
+The tlp-stress operator manages Stress instances.
 There are a few top-level fields that divide the spec into logical sections.

 ## StressConfig
 StressConfig contains properties that map to tlp-stress command line options.